inspectorG4dget/commentlogger/README.md

 ---

 **Note**: Remember that commentlogger is a development tool.
-For production logging, use explicit `logger` calls or generate them programmatically from your development code.
+For production logging, use explicit `logger` calls or generate them programmatically from your development code using the included conversion tool.